 With the rise of digital currency, how much longer can cash withstand time?

-One such implication is a potential loss of profit for governments.Laurence Booth, finance professor at the University of Toronto, says governments significantly benefit from banks.
+One potential consequence is a loss of profit for governments.Laurence Booth, finance professor at the University of Toronto, says governments derive a significant benefit from traditional banks.

 This is why he thinks it’s unlikely that Bitcoin will become widely used any time soon.
-“I don’t see Bitcoin ever replacing any formal currency, mainly because it means the central government and central bank lose control over their currency and they lose a huge amount of money,” says Booth.
+“I don’t see Bitcoin ever replacing any formal currency,” says Booth, “mainly because it means the central government and central bank lose control over their currency and they lose a huge amount of money.”

 Another implication of the transition to cryptocurrency is the issue of privacy.
 This is a concern for citizens if their digital currency is stored within central banks, Perrin says.
 He predicts it will most likely result in constant surveillance from the government, high inflation rates and less freedom.
 “In places like China or Venezuela where they experience hyperinflation, when you’re dealing with digital currency like that, you don’t have the freedom to do what you need to do and that can set a scary precedent,” he explains.

 This story was originally published in the print version of Emerge magazine.